emartineznunez/AutoMeKin/docs/tests.md

 To run the tests follow these steps:

-1. Load the module (unless you use singularity):
+1. Load the module, unless you use singularity:
 ```
 module load amk/2021
 ```